Mohamed Abokor

 The Mohamed Abokor (Maxamed Abokor, بني محمد بن أبو بكر full name: Muḥammad ibn Abī Bakr ibn Jibrīl ibn Abī Bakr ibn Mūsa ibn ash-Shaykh Isḥāq ibn Aḥmad) is a Somali clan, and a major sub-division of the Habr Je'lo of the Isaaq.

 The Mohamed Abokor are one of the largest sub-divisions of the Habr Je'lo.
 They inhabit the Togdheer, Sool and Sahil regions of Somaliland, in addition to the Somali Region of Ethiopia and Isiolo, Kenya, where they form part of the Isahakia community.
 Notable subclans include Aadan Madoobe, Yeesif, Reer Daahir, Solomadow and Ahmed Farah.

-DNA

-T-M184 is unusual in that it is both geographically widespread and relatively rare.
-T1 (T-L206) – the numerically dominant primary branch of T-M184 – appears to have originated in Western Asia, and spread from there into East Africa, South Asia, Europe, Egypt and adjoining regions.
-T1* may have expanded with the Pre-Pottery Neolithic B culture (PPNB) which originated in West Asia.

 Overview

 Members of the subclan are descendants of Mohamed Abokor, the great-great-great-grandson of Sheikh Ishaaq bin Ahmed.
 The full name of the subclan is Muḥammad ibn Abū Bakr ibn Jibrīl ibn Abū Bakr ibn Mūsa ibn ash-Shaykh Ishaaq ibn Aḥmad.
 They are well known for greatly participating in the Dervish movement led by Sayyid Mohammed Abdullah Hassan as well as the 1945 Sheikh Bashir Rebellion led by the religious leader Sheikh Bashir of the Yeesif subclan.

 Historically, the Mohamed Abokor were chiefly nomadic pastoralists, whereas the Musa Abokor and Omar obtained much of their wealth via their frankincense plantations in the mountainous interior adjacent to the coastline.